mayerrobert/jmurmel/README.md

 ## Getting started

+**Quickstart for Java 15+ users**

+Instead of building the jarfile Java 15+ users can download https://github.com/robertmayer67/jmurmel/blob/master/lambda/src/main/java/com/robertmayer/lambdaj/LambdaJ.java and run

+    C:\> java Lambdaj.java

+for a first peek at JMurmel (compiling Murmel won't work, tough, only the interpreter works that way).

 *(This section replicates the contents of `GETTING STARTED.txt`.)*

 Make sure you have Java 8+ installed (Java 8 is minimum, Java 15 is preferred as it is considerably faster).